 After you take your brand new shirt out of the shopping bag and prepare to wash it for the first time, because yes, you should wash your clothes before your first wear, you may notice a bunch of odd symbols on the tag.
 While you may have disregarded these laundry symbols in the past, they are there for a reason.

-If you take the time to understand these laundry symbols, you can preserve your favorite garments by caring for them correctly.
+If you take the time to understand these laundry symbols, you can prioritize garment care.
 Even though laundry symbols may seem confusing, they are actually part of the universal laundry care language that allows people around the world to properly care for their overalls, saris, kilts, stockings, and more.

 What is the Care Labeling Rule?

 In 1971, the Federal Trade Commission issued the Care Labeling Rule to ensure that consumers had instructions to care for their clothing and other fabric items properly.
 As of 1997, textile manufacturers have been using laundry symbols in place of lengthy written instructions.
 Thus, the laundry care chart was born.

 Because laundry machines are used all around the world, the symbols needed to be understood universally.
 Instead of written instructions, the textile industry has chosen to use five basic symbols as their language to describe how all clothing should be washed.
 In addition, laundry symbols are always displayed in the same order on each label, and are as follows:

 - Triangle = Bleaching

 - Iron = Ironing

 Because laundry symbols are their own universal language, reading them is a relatively simple process.
 Once you learn what garment care symbols mean, you will be a pro at knowing exactly how to wash your laundry.